-In the Foundation Stage and key stage 1, we send home levelled books and always ensure that these are pitched to give the right level of challenge for every child.
+In the Foundation Stage and key stage 1, we send home leveled books and always ensure that these are pitched to give the right level of challenge for every child.
 Children in the Foundation stage and key stage 1 will also have the opportunity to read with an adult on a weekly basis.
 Some children may read with an adult more frequently.
 We also ensure that during their time at school, children frequently hear adults reading aloud.

 Reading is a strong feature of our homework programme.
 In the foundation stage and key stage 1, parents can support by reading with their child every day and encouraging them to begin to fill in their own reading diary each time they read.
 Parents are encouraged to undertake a weekly book activity with their child.
 Ideas for these are given in the reading diary.

-By the time a child reaches Mosi class there is an expectation that children read regularly and independently at home.
+By the time a child reaches Tundra class there is an expectation that children read regularly and independently at home.
 Children have a reading journal which is completed each time they read.
 Children must aim to read the wide range of genres, indicated in their journal, and to sustain a book from start to finish.
 When they finish a book, or about every two weeks, children must complete an activity based on their reading book, which they will present back to their reading group in class.
 Suggestions are given in the reading journal.